rubinius/whitepaper-code-compute-cash/platform.md

 The hybrid managed object structure enables object-oriented methods and data-oriented functions to coexist on equal footing, neither being subordinated to the other.

+One of the criticisms of microservices and distributed applications in general is that the cost of inter-process communication is much higher than an in-process procedure call.

+Historically, structures that encourage and enable better organized code and application architecture are removed or reduced by the runtime system.
+The most common examples are hierarchical memory caches and just-in-time compilers.

+The Rubinius heap structure enables a sort of just-in-time compiler for distributed applications. _Service Fusion_ is the mechanism of potentially routing suitable code to the same machine, and if using isolated heaps, to the same process, so that the overhead of inter-process communication is eliminated.

+As with any just-in-time compiler or caching strategy, such an approach is not without flaws, but it is consistent with performance optimization in general and represents a significant opportunity for a microservices platform.

 ### Concurrency

 The virtual machine structures are thread-safe without a global lock, and native operating threads can be created and manipulated by running code.
 Certain virtual machine tasks also make use of threads.